An alternative foundation of quantum theory: The main theorems and theoretical results.

 First: In the approach of this article, I have concentrated on the construction of operators connected to accessible variables.
 From this, state vectors or ket vectors can in some generality be seen as eigenvectors of some operator; see Section 10 below and also a further discussion in [1].

 During a time when no measurement is done on the system, the ket vectors are known in quantum mechanics to develop according to the Schr\"{o}dinger equation:

-where $H$ is a self-adjoint operator called the Hamiltonian.
+where $H$ is a self-adjoint operator, the Hamiltonian.
 (Referring to the general theory above, this is the operator corresponding to the variable $\theta$= total energy, in a context where the relevant observer or set of communicating observers also think of the complementary variable time).

 In [1] I gave two sets of arguments for the Schr\"{o}dinger equation, one rough and general, and then one specific related to position.
 The last argument also includes a discussion of the wave function.
-The general argument for the Schr\"{o}dinger equation will be reproduced here.
+The general argument for the Schr\"{o}dinger equation will be reproduced here; a wider discussion of time development is given in [83].